vosfrederick/ProfLogitCreditScoring/README.md

 maximizes the EMPCS in the training step using a genetic algorithm, where ProfLogit's interior model structure resembles a lasso-regularized logistic model.

 This code is written on top of the code already existing which was written by E. Stripling (https://github.com/estripling/proflogit) with the purpose of applying the ProfLogit model on Credit Scoring.
 The EMP for churn is adapted to the EMP for Credit Scoring and by consequence a binary classification of clients is done here based on whether they default or not.
+Furthermore ProfLogit is compared to a logistic regression and decision tree model, the code of these models is also added to this repository.

 The accompanied paper entitled "*Profit Maximizing Logistic Model for Customer Churn Prediction Using Genetic Algorithms*"